P.N.03: Development

 Kobayashi aimed to avoid conventions established in Resident Evil, such as that series' dark, masculine world.
 With P.N.03, Kobayashi wanted to portray a "white" world with "feminine, delicate lines".
 To that end, the staff applied a minimalist approach to the visuals, used "fine drawn lines", and emphasized "visibility and creativity" in the game world.
 To maintain the game's "delicate image", the developers tried to make the visuals easy to view and understand.
 The team crafted the gameplay to avoid "button mashing"; instead, players were meant to observe enemy attack patterns and think before acting.
 Mechanical designer Shou Sakai tried to craft "things that would stick in [the player's] mind".
 Because of the tight development schedule, 3D models had to be created immediately after their designs were completed.
 Sakai described the lack of time as the "toughest part" of the process.

 Mikami was indifferent to the main character's gender.
 During the early creation process, he left the decision to his staff, who ultimately chose a female character.
 Because P.N.03 takes place in a space colony, Mikami wanted Vanessa's country of origin to be ambiguous.
 To that end, she was given a combination of French, German, and English names.
+Vanessa's movements were animated freehand, without motion capture technology.
 The designers posed Vanessa crouched on her hands and knees to resemble a jaguar, as an homage to the Jaguar title.
-Her in-game model uses 10,000 polygons to render, and the attract mode model uses 16,000 polygons.
-At the E3 2003 "Trial Version" demo of P.N.03, Kobayashi referenced her "fanservice" and "sexy" appeal, stating Vanessa's dance animations were inspired by "watch[ing] hours and hours of...famous dancers dancing on television" and that Vanessa's movements were animated freehand, without motion capture technology.
+The staff integrated rhythmic motions to her maneuvers to emulate dancing and to make her appear stylish.
 Kobayashi wanted Vanessa to be a "cool and sexy mercenary with a tough exterior that hides her dark past."
 In retrospect, he was proud of the character's style and movements.